btmurrell/elegoocar/README.md

 ### `car.forward(int speed [, int duration])`

 The `forward` method will move the car forward at the given speed, for the given duration in miliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.reverse(int speed [, int duration])`

 The `reverse` method will move the car in reverse at the given speed, for the given duration in miliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.stop(int duration)`

 The `stop` method will make all the wheels on the car stop for the specified duration in miliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.fwdRight(int speed [, int duration])`

 The `fwdRight` method will move the car in a forward, right direction, at the given speed for the given duration in milliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.fwdLeft(int speed [, int duration])`

 The `fwdLeft` method will move the car in a forward, left direction, at the given speed for the given duration in milliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.backRight(int speed [, int duration])`

 The `backRight` method will move the car in a backward, right direction, at the given speed for the given duration in milliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.

 ### `car.backLeft(int speed [, int duration])`

 The `backLeft` method will move the car in a backward, left direction, at the given speed for the given duration in milliseconds.
-You may omit the duration parameter, which will cause the care to continue this motion until another command is given.
+You may omit the duration parameter, which will cause the car to continue this motion until another command is given.